 Natural Leptospirosis Prevention

 Because of its lack of efficacy and the very great risk of adverse reactions, Leptospirosis vaccination is not the answer.
 In truth, the germ is not the problem: a healthy immune system is the key factor in your dog’s ability to resist disease.

-The foundation of a strong immune system is in the gut, so start by giving your dog the best nutrition you can, preferably in the form of a species appropriate raw diet.
+- The foundation of a strong immune system is in the gut, so start by giving your dog the best nutrition you can, preferably in the form of a species appropriate raw diet.

-Minimizing the use of vaccines, pharmaceuticals and other chemicals and toxins, such as cleaning products, fertilizers, etc., in his environment will also contribute to more robust immunity.
+- Minimizing the use of vaccines, pharmaceuticals and other chemicals and toxins, such as cleaning products, fertilizers, etc., in his environment will also contribute to more robust immunity.

-You can minimize your dog’s exposure to the disease by limiting his access to marshy or heavily irrigated areas, ponds and any stagnant surface water.
+- You can minimize your dog’s exposure to the disease by limiting his access to marshy or heavily irrigated areas, ponds and any stagnant surface water.

-Also limit his contact with wildlife, including rodents and other animals in urban areas.
+- Also limit his contact with wildlife, including rodents and other animals in urban areas.
 If you feel your dog is at very high risk, you may want to consult a homeopath about protecting him with homeopathic nosodes.
 In Cuba, human exposure to Leptospirosis in post-hurricane flooding in 2007 was very successfully handled by nosodes, with 2.3 million people safely immunized at a small fraction of the cost of vaccination.

 Whether you choose conventional treatment with antibiotics or take a holistic approach in consultation with a veterinary homeopath, familiarize yourself with the key symptoms so that you can act quickly to seek treatment for your dog.